kubedb/docs/docs/guides/proxysql/overview/overview.md

 [ProxySQL](http://www.proxysql.com/) is an open-source MySQL proxy server.
 It can improve performance by distributing traffic among multiple database servers.
 It also improves the availability by automatically failing over if servers fail.

 ProxySQL is an intelligent router for Galera and Group Replication.
-It has the ability to defer reads, writes and route the write traffic to the primary and read traffic to the secondary.
-ProxySQL routes the traffic to backend MySQL, Percona server, MariaDB (in fact MySQL and MySQL forks).
+It can defer reads, writes and route the write traffic to the primary and read traffic to the secondary.
+ProxySQL routes the traffic to backend MySQL, Percona Server, MariaDB (in fact MySQL and MySQL forks).

 <p align="center">
     <img alt="proxysql-query-filtering"  src="/docs/images/proxysql/proxysql.svg">
 </p>

-In event of any failure, ProxySQL can identify and forward traffic to available one.
-It continuously monitors the failed node and include into the group when the failed node comes back.
+In the event of any failure, ProxySQL can identify and forward traffic to an available one.
+It continuously monitors the failed node and includes into the group when the failed node comes back.

 ## Founder